JanMarvin/readspss/README.md

 # Readspss [![Build Status](https://travis-ci.org/JanMarvin/readspss.svg?branch=master)](https://travis-ci.org/JanMarvin/readspss) [![AppVeyor Build Status](https://ci.appveyor.com/api/projects/status/github/JanMarvin/readspss?branch=master&svg=true)](https://ci.appveyor.com/project/JanMarvin/readspss)

-R package using Rcpp to parse a SPSS files into a data.frame().
+R package using Rcpp to parse an SPSS file into a data.frame().
 Currently `read.sav` and `read.por` are the main functions and feature of this package.

 It works.
 Testing is welcome though the package is still at an early stage.
 Its